Types of Utility (6 Types of utility in Economics) | Micro Economics

 2) Place utility :

-When the utility of commodity increases due to a change in its place, it is called place utilities.
-For example, woolen clothes have more utility at cold places than at warm places.
+When the utility of a commodity increases due to a change in its place, it is called place utility.
+For example, woolen clothes have more utility in cold places than in warm places.
 Transport creates place utility.

 3) Service utility: